 “Skating in Central Park” by Agnes Tait

 “Skating in Central Park” by Agnes Tait is a large, festive scene of winter revellers in Central Park, New York City.
-It depicts skaters and sledders on the frozen lake and on the snowy slopes of the park.
+It depicts skaters and sledders on the frozen lake and the snowy slopes of the park.
 It is late afternoon, the sun is setting behind the Manhattan skyline, and the contrast between the snow and the dark branches of the bare trees is delightful.
+Tait has combined stylistic elements inspired from American Primitive Art merged with influences drawn from Pieter Breughel the Elder’s artistic universe.

 “to give work to artists”.